 International students for whom English is not a native language must submit a TOEFL, IELTS, or Pearson Test of English (Academic) score.
 Please refer to the English Proficiency Score requirements.

-Spring Admission: September 15 priority; November 1 final
+Spring Admission: September 15 session A; November 15 session B

 International students must have an official Test of English as a Foreign Language (TOEFL) or IELTS score report sent to Graduate Admissions.
 Please refer to this webpage for English Proficiency Score requirements: https://english.clas.asu.edu/admission/graduate-admission/how-to-apply/information-international-students

-Tuition and Fees: Students whose campus is online will be charged the graduate tuition online rate of $502.00 per credit hour.
-Beginning Fall 2017, all students will pay a program fee of $70 per credit hour ($210.00 per 3cr. course).
+Tuition and Fees: Students whose campus is online will be charged the graduate tuition online rate of $512.00 per credit hour.
+Students will also pay a program fee of $70 per credit hour ($210.00 per 3cr. course).
 This fee supports the development, construction and maintenance of the online courses.
-In addition, each session students also pay a FA Trust fee of $23 and a tech fee of $50.
-For further information, please see the Tuition Calculator.
+In addition, each session students also pay a FA Trust fee and a tech fee.
+For further information, please see ASU Online What it Costs.

 Financial Aid may also be applied.
 Students who enroll for at least two classes per semester are eligible.